STRIPERSPACE.COM LOGO

 Link to larger image

-On a slightly overcast morning on a Mantoloking New Jersey beach in late October, working birds alerted surf fishermen to an on-going striper blitz.
+It was a slightly overcast morning on a Mantoloking New Jersey beach in late October, working birds alerted surf fishermen to an on-going striper blitz.
 The surf fisherman waded out into the surf trying to cast to a pod of peanut bunker slowly moving south.
 They were catching stripers for a while, but soon the action moved past them.

 About a hundred yards to the south another surf fisherman was waiting for the blitz to get to him.
 It soon did.
 He was using a rig that consisted of a single treble hook, with an egg sinker located about 15 inches above the hook.
 This was a bunker snagging rig.